Field hockey at the 2014 Summer Youth Olympics

-Field hockey at the 2014 Summer Youth Olympics was held from 17 to 27 August at the Youth Olympic Sports Park in Nanjing, China.
+The tournament of field hockey at the 2014 Summer Youth Olympics was held from 17 to 27 August at the Youth Olympic Sports Park in Nanjing, China.
 This Youth Olympics marked the debut of Hockey 5s, a 5-a-side tournament that is played on a smaller field size.

 Qualification

 A total of 10 teams will participate in each gender.
 Each National Olympic Committee (NOC) can enter a maximum of 2 teams of 9 athletes, 1 per each gender.
 Each of the five continents hosted a qualification tournament where the top two teams qualified.
-As hosts, China has chosen to compete in the girls' tournament and has therefore taken one of the two available Asian spots.
+As hosts, China chose to compete in the girls' tournament and therefore took one of the two available Asian spots.

-To be eligible to participate at the Youth Olympics athletes must have been born between 1 January 1996 and 31 December 1999.
+To be eligible to participate at the Youth Olympics, athletes must have been born between 1 January 1996 and 31 December 1999.